DevBalanced/DevBalanced.github.io/_posts/2019-08-31-computer-science-fundamentals-introduction-to-computer-science.markdown

 A computer program is a set of instructions for a computer to execute, it is written in a programming language (source code) and then compiled into binary (machine code).

-In the next part of the CS Fundamentals series we will cover the topic of binary representation.
+In the next part of the CS Fundamentals series we will cover the topic of the binary number system.

 Thanks for checking out the blog,